-All of his furniture is unique and made from recycled teak wood.
+All of his furniture is unique and made from recycled teak wood, with a few pieces even being featured on MADE, the furniture company (here are some vouchers for MADE.com if you want to check out one of his pieces).
 He also has a bevy of furniture made from pallets that he collects, as well as wood that he finds throughout town.
 “This is what everything is shipped in, and there are millions of them worldwide going to waste,” he said, taping a pallet that he turned into a piece of furniture.
 “Why shop at IKEA for a coffee table when you can make one out of wood that’s being thrown out?
 I give workshops on how to do this, let people use my tools if they don’t have their own; and then they have a coffee table that becomes a conversation piece.
 They made it, designed it — and it didn’t come from IKEA!”

 Anthony is passionate about upcycling and making the things that he sells affordable.
 To that end, the store has a creative design of thrown-out artificial Christmas trees that he has cut apart and hung from the ceiling, dripping with beautiful ornaments.
 “I did holiday designs for Macy’s, Lord & Taylor and MoMA for years, and when the displays came down, there were all these ornaments that would have just been thrown out.”
 Instead, he saved them and can sell them at a discounted price.